 Masquerouge, by Marco Venanzi

 Masquerouge

-They then dropped the series to create 'Les 7 Vies de L'Épervier' (1983-1991) for Circus magazine.
-This was a prequel saga set in the same universe but then a couple of years earlier.
-Aimed at a more mature audience, 'Les 7 Vies de l'Épervier' was a landmark in French historical comics for its focus on plots driven by characters instead of time periods.
+In 1990, Venanzi appeared in Vécu, the magazine with historical comics by Éditions Glénat, drawing the short story 'Heure de la Curée', written by Rodolphe.
+Two years later, still at Glénat, Venanzi had his professional breakthrough as the new artist of 'Masquerouge', a historical series written by Patrick Cothias about a masked vigilante in 17th-century France.
+The stories are set against the religious wars that plagued the country during that period.
+During the early 1980s, the three initial stories of the series had been drawn by André Juillard and were serialized in Pif Gadget magazine (1980-1982) and published in book format by Glénat in 1984.
+Cothias and Juillard then dropped the series to create 'Les 7 Vies de L'Épervier' (1983-1991) for Circus magazine, a prequel saga set in the same universe.
+Aimed at a more mature audience, 'Les 7 Vies de l'Épervier' was a landmark in French historical comics for its focus on character-driven plots instead of time periods.
 The success prompted Cothias to create spin-off series focusing on different characters from the original cycle.
-This included a relaunch of 'Masquerouge', for which Marco Venanzi was brought in as the artist.
-Seven new books saw the light in Glénat's Vécu collection between 1991 and 2004.
+This included a relaunch of 'Masquerouge', for which Venanzi was brought in as the artist.
+Between 1992 and 2004, Venanzi worked with writer Cothias on seven new volumes.

 Historical comics

 In addition to his work with Cothias, Venanzi also undertook some other projects.
 With writer Michel Dusart, he made a comic book about Abbé Edouard Froidure (1899-1971) for the Durbuy-based comics label Coccinelle BD in 1992.
-It told the true story of a Belgian Catholic priest who survived the Dachau concentration camp and later initiated several projects against poverty and social exclusion.
-For the same label, Venanzi explored the actual life of Jesus Christ in the fictional story 'Auriac' (2002), about a Celtic doctor in search of his friend Nessim.
-The story was written by Benoît Despas, and drawn in cooperation with Alain Sikorsksi.
-For the Glénat collection 'Histoires et Mystères', Venanzi furthermore produced the album 'La Confrerie des Chevaliers de l'Orge' (1993).
+It told the true story of a Belgian Catholic priest who survived the Dachau concentration camp and later initiated several welfare projects against poverty and social exclusion.
+For the same imprint, Venanzi explored the actual life of Jesus Christ in the fictional story 'Auriac' (2002), about a Celtic doctor in search of his friend Nessim.
+The story was written by Benoît Despas, and drawn in collaboration with Alain Sikorsksi.
+For the Glénat collection 'Histoires et Mystères', Venanzi additionally produced the album 'La Confrerie des Chevaliers de l'Orge' (1993) with writer Laurence Frelin.

-With the 'Masquerouge' series coming to an end, Venanzi began a regular collaboration with Michel Pierret.
+With the 'Masquerouge' series coming to an end, Marco Venanzi began a regular collaboration with writer and fellow artist Michel Pierret.
 Their first joint creation was 'Hidalgos', a historical fiction about Miguel de Cervantès, the writer of 'Don Quixote'.
-Two books were published in the Vécu collection in 2003 and 2007.
-Venanzi and Pierret joined art duties on the celebrity comic about soccer player Zinedine Zidane (Casterman, 2005), from a script by Alexis Nolent.
-They furthermore worked on several contemporary albums for Casterman in commission of the Alliance of Liberals and Democrats for Europe group, the liberal-centrist political group of the European Parliament.
-These include 'Opération Dragon Rouge' (script Thierry Robberecht, 2006), 'Le protocole Aïda' (script Yannick Laude, 2008), 'Tempête sur la Finance Verte' (script Alain-Germain Laubry, 2011) and 'La Chute de la Dame en Blanc' (script by Yannick Laude, 2013).
+Two books were published in Glénat's Vécu collection in 2003 and 2007.
+From a script by Alexis Nolent, Venanzi and Pierret joined art duties on the celebrity comic about soccer player Zinedine Zidane (Casterman, 2005).
+They additionally worked on several contemporary albums for Casterman by commission of the Alliance of Liberals and Democrats for Europe group, the liberal-centrist political group of the European Parliament.
+These have included 'Opération Dragon Rouge' (script by Thierry Robberecht, 2006), 'Le Protocole Aïda' (script by Yannick Laude, 2008), 'Tempête Sur la Finance Verte' (script by Alain-Germain Laubry, 2011), 'La Chute de la Dame en Blanc' (script by Yannick Laude, 2013) and 'Complot Contre L'Union' (script by Yannick Laude, 2018).

 The Aida ProtocolTempete dur la Finance Verte

 In 2008, Venanzi illustrated an educational book about the Templars, which appeared as the seventh volume in Jacques Martin's collection 'Les Voyages de Jhen'.
-Since 2010 he has furthermore provided artwork for the similar collection 'Les Voyages d'Alix'.
-Also starting in 2010, Marco Venanzi is one of the regular authors working on Martin's signature comic series 'Alix'.
+Since 2010, he has also provided artwork for the similar collection 'Les Voyages d'Alix'.
+In the same year, Marco Venanzi first collaborated on Jacques Martin's signature comic series 'Alix'.
 His first album was the 29th installment, 'Le Testament de César', for which he provided both script and artwork.
-Venanzi has subsequently produced more albums in cooperation with François Corteggiani and Pierre Valmour for the scripts, and Mathieu Barthélemy for the artwork.
+In later years, he has provided the artwork for more albums in the series, 'L'Ombre de Sarapis' (script by François Corteggiani, 2012) and 'L'Or de Saturne' (script by Pierre Valmour, 2016).

+Masquerouge, by Marco Venanzi